ThomasRasche/pico-morse-code/README.md

  - Use software Thonny Python IDE, and allow MicroPython firmware install.

-Write MicroPython code with Thonny Python IDE and save to Pico; save as main.py on the Pico; this enables it to run when powered up.
+Write MicroPython code with Thonny Python IDE and save and flash across to Pico.